Introduction to GoodTask

 Apple’s Reminders app is great in many ways but it has it’s own limits.
 GoodTask has expanded the ability of Reminders in many ways to make it more powerful and useful.
 Lots of users loved the concept and used it well ever since it debuted.
-With all the things that I’ve learned while upgrading and managing GoodTask, I’ve decided to write GoodTask 3 from scratch to make it even better.
+Since 2013, the app has been updated regularly to get into current status.

-Basics of the usage will be described in other help documents and this will focus on changes of GoodTask 3.
+Basics of the usage will be described in other help documents and this will focus on key differences of GoodTask.
 These are only the big ones.

 - List, Day, Week, Month view on each lists